Down (Breaking Bad)

 "Down" is the fourth episode of the second season of the American television crime drama series Breaking Bad.
 It was written by Sam Catlin and directed by John Dahl.
+The episode aired on AMC on March 29, 2009.

 Plot

-The same cold opening from Seven Thirty-Seven is shown, only this time numerous bagged-up items are seen before settling on a pair of broken glasses.

 Walter White and Jesse Pinkman meet at a gas station to discuss their next move.
 Walt says he needs time to reassure his family after his "fugue state" before he can cook again, and gives Jesse $600.
 The next morning, Walt cheerily makes breakfast, clearly disturbing Skyler White and Walter White Jr.; Skyler abruptly leaves the house and does not return until much later, not telling Walt where she has been.
 Meanwhile, Jesse meets with an attorney and his parents, who tell him that they found the meth lab in his basement and are evicting him from his aunt's house.
 They tell him he has 72 hours to leave, but the next morning Jesse's mother arrives with workmen who take everything in the house to storage.
 Jesse at first tries to convince his mother that he can change, then angrily tells her that he earned the house by taking care of his cancer-stricken aunt while his mother did nothing.
 She loses her temper and slaps him.

-Hoping to reconnect with his son, Walt offers to give Walt Jr. a driving lesson while Skyler is out again.
-Walt Jr. shows his skill at driving, but Walt notices that he is using both feet to work the pedals due to his cerebral palsy.
-When Walt tries to get him to only use the right foot, Walt Jr. gets upset and accidentally hits a safety cone.
-Jesse searches for a place to stay, but all of his friends turn him away.
+Afterwards, Jesse searches for a place to stay, but all of his friends turn him away.
 While Jesse is making a call at the gas station, his motorcycle and all his remaining possessions are stolen.
 Dejected, Jesse breaks into the lot where his RV is being kept, but accidentally falls through a Port-a-Potty, drenching himself in waste.
 He sleeps in his RV, only able to breathe through a gas mask.
-The next morning, Clovis, the lot owner, finds him and demands the money he is owed, plus extra for repairs to the RV and the Port-a-Potty.
-Having no cash, Jesse begs for time to pay him back, but Clovis kicks him out and plans to sell his meth-cooking equipment.
+The next day, Clovis, the lot owner, finds him and demands the money he is owed, plus extra for repairs to the RV and the Port-a-Potty.
+Having no cash, Jesse begs for time to pay him back, but Clovis kicks him out.
 Jesse breaks back into the lot, steals his RV, and escapes by driving through the locked gate.

+Hoping to reconnect with his son, Walt offers to give Walt Jr.- now going by "Flynn"- a driving lesson while Skyler is out again.
+Walt Jr. shows his skill at driving, but Walt notices that he is using both feet to work the pedals due to his cerebral palsy.
+When Walt tries to get him to only use the right foot, Walt Jr. gets upset and accidentally hits a safety cone.